 However, you can start working if you have applied for a residence permit for a skilled worker with an employer in Norway and already have received a confirmation of early employment start from the police.

-You have to report your new address to the National Registry (external website) as soon as you know you will be moving.
+You have to report your new address to the National Population Register (external website) as soon as you know you will be moving.
 The UDI automatically receives your new address from the registry.